pypancsv/pypancsv/docs/HandsOn201901/exercises.md

 ## Exercise 6:  Add a new "Note" column to our concatenated events roster

-If you accidentally closed your work, open the [https://link.stthomas.edu/sfpyeventnotes](https://link.stthomas.edu/sfpyeventnotes){:target="_blank"} "starter code" if you want to work alone without anybody typing over you, or [https://link.stthomas.edu/sfpy102collab](https://link.stthomas.edu/sfpy102collab){:target="_blank"} if you'd rather collaborative-code with others (or open both in separate tabs, but keep track of which is which).
+If you accidentally closed your work, open the [https://link.stthomas.edu/sfpy201901-eventnotes](https://link.stthomas.edu/sfpy201901-eventnotes){:target="_blank"} "starter code."

 You'll COPY the contents of "`eventsdf`" into a new DataFrame called "`notesdf`."
 You'll edit "Event Name" in `notesdf` to make it a little easier to skim, and then you'll add a new "`Note`" column to `notesdf` and selectively fill it in so that your output data looks like this: